deesk/GA-Project01-bank-ATM-app/banking/README.md

-This is my first project while commencing WDI course in GA.
+This is my first project during WDI course in GA.
 Details are as follows,
 # GA Bank ATM App
 - Deadline: 9th Feb '17
 - Course timeline: Week 2nd of 12th